telemachus/notes/socrates-companion/notes.md

 sense to Socrates the character.
 I don't think that he can make good on that claim, ultimately.)

+## Chapter 3: Socratic Philosophizing

+Wolfsdorf considers a cluster of problems about Socratic method.
+Following Vlastos, he begins with the Socratic elenchus, and he considers such questions as these: Is the elenchus constructive or only destructive?
+Is Socrates entitled to think that the elenchus can disprove specific theses or can it only show inconsistency among a set of theses?
+Is the elenchus Socrates' only method?
+Does Socrates investigate propositions or lives?
+Does Socrates pursue truth via the elenchus (or any other method) or does he only seek to display ignorance?
+Is the elenchus adversarial or cooperative?

+Unlike all the other contributions to the volume, Wolfsdorf arranges his essay temporally.
+He examines 21 essays by various scholars in the order they were published, and one by one he unpacks their views on his topic.
+He does not present his own views or any summary views, and so the chapter is impossible to further summarize.
+At the end of the essay, Wolfsdorf recommends that future studies expand in two ways.
+First, they should move beyond logic to "consider the psychological attitudes" of the speakers in the dialogues, remaining open to the possibility that "Plato employs Socrates and his interlocutors variously in different argumentative contexts."
+Second, they should expand consideration of Socratic arguments beyond the elenchus in order to consider the many other various ways in which Socrates argues.
+Wolfsdorf grants that piecemeal work has been done towards both goals, but he believes that far more work remains in order to yield real results.

 ## Chapter 7: Socratic Eudaimonism (Naomi Reshotko)

 Reshotko argues that virtue is knowledge, but this definition can only